Prensner-Lab/sample_submission/README.md

 - `experimental_type`: Please describe the experiment type.
 Could be one of the following: overexpression/knockdown/drug_treatment.
 - `dose`: Dose of the administered drug
 - `sequencing_instrument`: sequencing instrument on which the samples were run on
-- `batch_date`: date of processing.
+- `batch_date`: date of processing. **Use YYYYMMDD format** (don't use additional '/' or '-').
 Can be different when project data is retrieved over multiple batches.
 Or when Ribo-seq and RNA-seq are processed at different dates.
 - `description`: Additional comments on the sample